 - The new switch must perform well on PROFINET networks

 - The network must perform reliably all the time

-The PROFINET switches can be integrated into the PLC using SIMATIC Step 7 or the TIA portal.
+The SDS-3008 smart switches can be integrated with the PLC using SIMATIC Step 7 or the TIA portal.
 This allows the PLC to determine which ports are active, the status of the redundancy mechanisms and redundant power supplies, and the data transmission speed.
 The PLC can evaluate this information or pass it on to the HMIs.
 The information can be integrated directly in the programmer’s development environment, which generates added value for programmers and end users without the need for additional tools or interfaces.